St Mark's English Church, Florence: Interior

 The building was altered by Tooth, who turned the ground floor into a church with nave, aisles, transept and chancel, about 90 ft long and seating 400.
-The interior is decorated in the Pre-Raphaelite style and the upper reaches of the church have floral motifs with, as described by art historian Berenice Schreiner, "a wonderful sense of naturalism".
+The interior is decorated in the Pre-Raphaelite style and the upper reaches of the church have floral motifs which the art historian Berenice Schreiner has described as having "a wonderful sense of naturalism".